 10 brilliant first date questions

-So you’ve met someone online, the conversation has been going smoothly and now you’re going on a first date.
+So you’ve met someone online, the conversation has gone smoothly and now you’re going on a first date.
 But what if you get tongue-tied?
-Don’t worry; we’ve got you covered with these 10 brilliant first date questions
+Don’t worry, we’ve got you covered with these 10 brilliant first date questions

 Chances are you’ll have learned quite a lot about your date from reading their profile and chatting to them online.
 So, when it comes to the first date, it’s easy to worry that you won’t have much more to talk about.
 Although it’s good to talk about yourself, the first date is also the time to get to know your date and the best way to do this is through asking questions.
 You don’t want to bombard your date with questions like it’s a job interview, but it’s good to have one or two to fall back on if the conversation dries up.